line/armeria/site/src/sphinx/server-annotated-service.rst

 Decorating an annotated service with a custom decorator annotation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As you read earlier, you can write your own decorator with DecoratingServiceFunction_ interface.
+As you read earlier, you can write your own decorator with :api:`DecoratingServiceFunction` interface.
 If your decorator does not require any parameter, that is fine.
 However, what if your decorator requires a parameter?
 In this case, you can create your own decorator annotation.
-Let's see the following custom decorator annotation which applies LoggingService_ to an annotated service.
+Let's see the following custom decorator annotation which applies :api:`LoggingService` to an annotated service.

 .. note::

     This example is actually just a copy of what Armeria provides out of the box.
-In reality, you could just use `@LoggingDecorator`_, without writing your own one.
+In reality, you could just use :api:`@LoggingDecorator`, without writing your own one.

 .. code-block:: java